 According to the International Hip Dysplasia Institute, hip dysplasia is up to 12 times more likely when there is a family history of it.

-Hip dysplasia has also been linked to:
+Hip dysplasia has also been

 - being female